 Across three days, over 400 whales were refloted.
 It is thought this could be one of the highest numbers of stranded whales rescued in the world.

-What are you most looking forward to about the with Traverse Journeys Eco Safari?
+What are you most looking forward to about the Eco Safari with Traverse Journeys?

-We are super excited to meet like mined people who care about the environment and want to minimise their impact on the world.
+We are super excited to meet like minded people who care about the environment and want to make a thoughtful impact on the world.

 We can’t wait to share with you our amazing slice of paradise that is the Hauraki Gulf.
 The Gulf is home to the critically endangered Bryde’s whale and is visited by one third of the total marine species in the world.
 There is so much life above and below the water!